MadMax49/mcs-cypat-scripts/linux/README.md

 - Creates directory 'backups' which automatically backs up important files or files that are edited by the script
 - Will abort the script if not run as root to avoid errors
 - If script is run twice, prompt allows for only running specific portions of the script rather than rerunning the whole thing
+- Beta support for User Auditing

 Known issues/to-do list:
 - Running the script twice rarely cuts internet access to the machine
 - Script must be run using the bash command rather than the sh command
+- Want to improve User Auditing
 - Want to improve Shared Memory security
 - Want to further expand /etc/sysctl.conf editing